 Benefits of Funding:

 The numerous benefits of the generous funding which you have provided cannot be restated enough.
-Firstly, many colleagues and friends have had huge financial worries as part of the uncertainty of the lockdown and I feel extremely fortunate to have not had financial concerns during the lockdowns and pandemic, meaning that I have been able to have some level of security whilst others have not been so lucky.
+I feel extremely fortunate to have not had financial concerns during the lockdowns and pandemic, meaning that I have been able to have some level of security whilst others have not been so lucky.
 I have been able to continue to focus on my thesis and the relief of this cannot be understated.
 The funding also helped me to purchase some texts needed as they have not been accessible during the closure of all libraries, and this has actually helped the doctorate more than I had initially thought.
 I no longer had to worry about returning the books or not being able to access them.